misterpotts/fabricate/docs/api.md

 To create one, get the crafting system you want to add it to, and call `CraftingSystem#createComponent`.
 Then, save the crafting system.

+{: .highlight }
+> If your crafting system has components and recipes already defined, make sure that you **load the part dictionary**
+> before you save the crafting system.
+Attempts to save a crafting system that has not had its part dictionary loaded
+> will produce an error.
+This area of the API is _likely to change_ in future.

 <details open markdown="block">
 <summary>
 Add a component to a crafting system